-The current finding showed that gram-negative bacteria (n=105, 89.7%) were frequently involved in UTI as compare to gram positive bacteria (n=12, 10.3%) accordingly observed in the studies of (Derese et al., 2016; Hisano et al., 2015; Melaku et al., 2012; Sibi et al., 2014) respectively.
-The highest number of gram-negative bacterial isolates is due to their uniqueness in the cell walls which the leads to strong attachment, invasion and multiplication within the epithelial cells of urinary tract system (Lavigne et al., 2011).
-The current study showed that, E. coli (62.4%) and Klebsiella (11.1%) isolates were dominating uropathogens likewise reported someone else (Kumar et al., 2017; Lavigne et al., 2011; Marschall et al., 2013; Smaill and Vazquez, 2019).
-The presence of various virulence factors in E. coli involved in the invasion and colonization of epithelial cells of the urinary tract system, favors the habitat for E. coli inside the urinary tract system (Lavigne et al., 2011).
-Difference in antibiotic sensitivity and increasing drug resistance to antimicrobials has already been reported (Kumar et al., 2017).
-Multidrug resistant (MDR) strains were high in this study, as entire isolates resisted at least two antibiotics.
-The antibiotic resistance patterns reported in this study are highest for ampicillin (73.32%) followed by gentamicin (70.34%).
+The current finding showed that gram-negative bacteria (n=105, 89.7%) were frequently involved in UTI as compared to gram-positive bacteria (n=12, 10.3%), accordingly observed in the studies of (Derese et al., 2016; Hisano et al., 2015; Melaku et al., 2012; Sibi et al., 2014) respectively.
+The highest number of gram-negative bacterial isolates is due to their uniqueness in the cell walls, which leads to strong attachment, invasion, and multiplication within the epithelial cells of urinary tract system (Lavigne et al., 2011).
+The current study showed that E. coli (62.4%) and Klebsiella (11.1%) isolates were dominating uropathogens likewise reported someone else (Kumar et al., 2017; Lavigne et al., 2011; Marschall et al., 2013; Smaill and Vazquez, 2019).
+The presence of various virulence factors in E. coli involved in the invasion and colonization of epithelial cells of the urinary tract system favors the habitat for E. coli inside the urinary tract system (Lavigne et al., 2011).

+Differences in antibiotic sensitivity and increasing drug resistance to antimicrobials have already been reported (Kumar et al., 2017).
+This study had high multidrug-resistant (MDR) strains, as all isolates resisted at least two antibiotics.
+The antibiotic resistance patterns reported in this study are highest for ampicillin (73.32%), followed by gentamicin (70.34%).
 This finding aligns with the high resistance to gentamicin and ampicillin (Derese et al., 2016; Kumar et al., 2017).
-Majority of the gram positive isolates including enterococci and S. aureus showed a higher rate of resistance to gentamicin and ciprofloxacin, which are similar to the observation of Kumar et al., (Kumar et al., 2017) and opposite to a study of Ahmed et al., (Ahmed et al., 2019).
+The majority of the gram-positive isolates including enterococci and S. aureus showed a higher rate of resistance to gentamicin and ciprofloxacin, which is similar to the observation of Kumar et al., (Kumar et al., 2017) and opposite to a study of Ahmed et al., (Ahmed et al., 2019).
 This study's high prevalence of MDR isolates might be due to higher empirical antibiotic treatment.
-Other factors like wide spread of antibiotic resistance genes among bacterial isolates due to non-availability or inadequate of antibiotic resistance surveillance programs, contravene of standard antibiotic therapy guidelines, miss-use of antibiotics and uncontrolled selfmedication are responsible for the evolution of MDR isolates (Gebrekirstos et al., 2017).
+Other factors like the wide spread of antibiotic resistance genes among bacterial isolates due to non-availability or inadequate of antibiotic resistance surveillance programs contravene of standard antibiotic therapy guidelines, miss-use of antibiotics and uncontrolled self-medication are responsible for the evolution of MDR isolates (Gebrekirstos et al., 2017).

-Gram negative isolates cause majority of UTI.
-Aminoglycosides, the broad-spectrum antibiotics, show high potency, and that's why they are traditionally used for the treatment of serious gramnegative infections ((Ahmed et al., 2021).
-Furthermore, 58.9% of the ESBL phenotypes show blaTEM gene in the current study.
+Gram-negative isolates cause the majority of UTI.
+Aminoglycosides, the broad-spectrum antibiotics, show high potency, and that's why they are traditionally used to treat serious gram-negative infections ((Ahmed et al., 2021).
+Furthermore, the current study shows 58.9% of the ESBL phenotypes show blaTEM gene.
 Similarly, the presence of the blaTEM gene among UTI isolates was reported worldwide (Manoharan et al., 2011; Pishtiwan and Khadija, 2019).
-The easy and high of resistance spread these genes among Enterobacteriaceae (especially in K. pneumoniae and E. coli) might be due to its presence and transfer through mobile genetic elements.
+The easy and high spread of these Enterobacteriaceae resistance genes among (especially in K. pneumoniae and E. coli) might be due to its presence and transfer through mobile genetic elements.
 Further research on antibiotic resistance genes will guide us about the exact situation of antibiotic resistance genes and will help us in the prevention and dissemination of antibiotic resistance genes by choosing the appropriate antibiotics for the treatment of UTI (Al-Zahrani et al., 2019; Eftekhar and Seyedpour, 2015).
-Conclusion